NEC V60: Introduction

 NEC V60 is a CISC processor manufactured by NEC starting in 1986.
 It was the first 32-bit general-purpose microprocessor commercially available in Japan.

 Based on a relatively traditional design for the period, the V60 was a radical departure from NEC's previous, 16-bit V–series processor, the V20-V50, which were based on the Intel 8086 model, although the V60 had the ability to emulate the V20/V30.

 According to NEC's documentation, this computer architectural change was due to the increasing demands for, and the diversity of, high-level programming languages.
 Such trends called for a processor with both improved performance, achieved by doubling the bus width to 32 bits, and with greater flexibility facilitated by having a large number of general-purpose registers.
 These were common features of RISC chips.
 At the time, a transition from CISC to RISC seemed to bring many benefits for emerging markets.

 Today, RISC chips are common, and CISC designs—such as Intel's x86 and the 80486—which have been mainstream for several decades, internally adopt RISC features in their microarchitectures.
-According to Pat Gelsinger, binary backward compatibility for legacy software is more important than changing the ISA.
+According to Intel's Pat Gelsinger, binary backward compatibility for legacy software is more important than changing the ISA.